Getting into Your Porsche

 If there is a dummy key, it will need to be removed in order to use the key fob in the ignition.
 The owner’s manual holds a somewhat complicated set of removal instructions that will leave you exposed and vulnerable for far too long.
 Ignore the instructions and do the following.

 Make two attempts to start the car normally.
 The car’s instrument panel will then note that the dummy key can now be pulled away.
-Once this is done, the car’s key fob can be inserted into the ignition switch and the car started normally.
+Once this is done, the vehicle’s key fob can be inserted into the ignition switch and the car started normally.
 The fob will be recognized even if the fob’s internal battery is dead.

 Click here for videos of both the open and start processes.